 Swimming Pool Mosquito Control Tips

-What if you suspect there is already larvae in your pool water?
-The larval phase lasts about 10 days, so you have over a week to address the problem before these pests are on the move.
+What if you suspect there are already larvae in your pool water?
+The larval phase lasts about ten days, so you have over a week to address the problem before these pests are on the move.
 There are two products you can purchase which can help address this problem.
-One is methoprene granules, which is formulated to inhibit larvae from maturing.
+One is methoprene granules, which are formulated to inhibit larvae from maturing.
 One treatment is effective for approximately a month.
 Another option is to add organic Bti dunks (also known by the scientific name Bacillus thuringiensis subspecies israelensis) to the surface of the water.
 The slow-dissolving bacteria in the dunks cause the larvae to die within 12 hours from gut poisoning.
 Some pool owners use a bleach solution to address a mosquito problem, although there can be a negative impact on nearby wildlife.
-Cinnamon and apple cider vinegar are two other non-chemical alternatives to try for pool mosquito control.
+Cinnamon and apple cider vinegar are two other non-chemical alternatives for pool mosquito control.

 What You Need to Know About Mosquitoes